 In many incidences, victims that are injured in a prison bus accident suffer serious harm.
 Common types of injuries involved crushed or broken bones, traumatic brain injury, head injury, organ damage, severed limbs, burns, cuts, and lacerations.

-The bus driver, responsible government agencies and bus manufacturers must provide a protective environment for safe transport to everyone on board, including the prisoners.
-Injured parties have the legal right of all parties with serious injuries to seek financial compensation to cover their medical expenses, financial bills and other damages associated with the accident.
+The bus driver, responsible government agencies, and bus manufacturers must provide a protective environment for safe transport to everyone on board, including the prisoners.
+Injured parties have the legal right of all parties with serious injuries to seek financial compensation to cover their medical bills, out of pocket expenses and other damages associated with the accident.

 Even if the prisoners on board are guilty as charged for the crimes they have committed, and are on their way to prison or jail, they likely played no part in causing the accident.
 In fact, federal and state authorities are duty bound to provide a standard of care under numerous civil rights statutes to every prisoner even if convicted or guilty of alleged crimes.
 When the transport system under the care and guidance of government agencies cause an accident, their injuries and damages can be considered the result of a cruel and unusual action.

 Because of that, inmates, prison employees, other motorists, pedestrians or others involved in the accident have the legal right to seek compensation through a personal injury claim for their damages.
-In addition, surviving family members of a loved one killed in a prison bus accident can also see compensation through a wrongful death claim.
+Also, surviving family members of a loved one killed in a prison bus accident can also seek compensation through a wrongful death claim.